 I wouldn’t choose a teacher or administrator in your home school district to review your child’s portfolio unless he or she is clearly supportive of homeschooling and understands the limited standard of review under the PA homeschool law.
 Some evaluators require evidence that the homeschooled child is involved in activities or has other social opportunities.
 This is way out of line and completely outside of the role of an evaluator unless a parent specifically requests guidance in this or other areas.

 If a district teacher or administrator evaluates a homeschool portfolio and refuses to certify that an appropriate education has occurred because he or she applied the wrong standard, it could trigger a superintendent’s “reasonable belief” that the program is out of compliance and the hassle that comes with that and you would have to find a different evaluator.

-3. Understands that an appropriate education can be obtained in a variety of ways
+3. Understands that an “appropriate education” can be met in a variety of ways

 A good evaluator should understand and fully support a parent’s liberty in choosing curriculum, methods and a schedule that best suits the child and family.
 There’s no one right way to learn.
 If you get the impression that your evaluator will be looking for worksheets and certain texts or work-product according to an inappropriate pre-conceived idea of what SHOULD be in the portfolio, find someone else.

 For example, some evaluators publicize that they expect an extensive log or a minimum number of books read, evidence of extracurricular activities, lengthy term papers or reports in certain grades and long interviews.
 I maintain that these types of evaluations are over-reaching, inappropriate, tend to be expensive and are unnecessary.

-4. Accepts just a sample of work and a simple log
+4. Accepts just samples of work and a simple log

 In addition, the only requirements for the “log” is that it’s made contemporaneously with instruction and designates by title the reading materials used.